Work in the United Arab Emirates (UAE)

 Summer jobs

-Short-term contracts are available in the construction, oil, tourism and retail industries but can be hard to secure once in the country.
+Short-term contracts are available in the construction, oil, tourism, and retail industries, but they can be difficult to secure once you are in the country.
 Hospitality jobs are easiest to find in tourist areas such as Abu Dhabi and Dubai.
-Because of these fixed-term contracts, summer and casual work can be hard to find.
+Due to the prevalence of fixed-term contracts, summer and casual work can be hard to find.

-Volunteering opportunities in the UAE are generally limited, but are more common in the emirates mentioned above.
-However, this is often due to a shortage of willing participants, so getting involved in voluntary work could provide invaluable experience.
-You can find openings at organisations such as Emirates Red Crescent and Operation Smile UAE.
+Volunteering opportunities in the UAE are generally limited, but they are more common in the emirates mentioned above.
+However, this is often due to a shortage of willing participants, so getting involved in voluntary work can provide valuable experience.
+You can find openings at organisations such as the Emirates Red Crescent and Volunteers AE.

 Otherwise, search for opportunities at: